 The column provides numerous gradients, depending on additive nutrients, from which the variety of aforementioned organisms can grow.
 The aerobic water phase and anaerobic mud or soil phase are one such distinction.

-- Because of oxygen’s low solubility in water, the water quickly becomes anoxic (a total depletion in the level of oxygen) towards the interface of the mud and water.
+- Because of oxygen’s low solubility in water, the water quickly becomes anoxic (a total depletion in the level of oxygen) towards the mud and water interface.

 - Anaerobic phototrophs are still present to a large extent in the mud phase, and there is still capacity for biofilm creation and colony expansion.

-- Algae and other aerobic phototrophs are present along the surface and water of the upper half of the columns.
+- Algae and other aerobic phototrophs are present along the upper half of the columns’ surface and water.
 Green growth is often attributed to these organisms.

 How to make a Winogradsky column?